“Why is it that certain groundbreaking novels disappear from the radar screen while other lesser works remain in print?”

 Like book, like movie.
-Initially released under Thornburg’s title, Ivan Passer’s extraordinary 1981 film ran straight into a damningly influential bad review from The New York Times’ pace-setting critic Vincent Canby.
+Initially released under Thornburg’s title, Ivan Passer’s extraordinary 1981 film, adapted for the screen by writer Jeffrey Alan Fiskin, ran straight into a damningly influential bad review from The New York Times’ pace-setting critic Vincent Canby.
 Still spooked by the financial disaster of Heaven’s Gate, a nervy United Artists washed its hands.
 A week after opening in New York, Passer’s film was pulled.
 When a small handful of critics rallied to the defence, UA rereleased it with a new title, Cutter’s Way, and a new ad campaign, pitching it as misunderstood arthouse piece.
 The result: it took less than $1 million in its first year.
 In the UK especially, Cutter’s Way became a cult, a rumour, impossible to see: unavailable on video since 1982, it wasn’t released on DVD until 2005.

 Canby called it “a peculiarly unfocused murder mystery about some eccentric young Southern Californians who live on booze, drugs and their wits… vivid, without being informative or even amusing.”
 And that it is.
 The way The Searchers is a vivid, unamusing movie about a cowboy looking for a girl.

 Richard Bone (Jeff Bridges) is a golden boy beginning to tarnish.
 Something between a gigolo and a bum, he drifts the exclusive enclave of Santa Barbara, listlessly boning rich, bored women, hoping they’ll pay.
 “Fastest dick on the beach,” his friend, Alex Cutter (John Heard), calls him.